 Audit committee report

-The audit committee is a committee of the board of directors and in addition to having specific statutory responsibilities to shareholders in terms of the Companies Act, it assists the board by advising and making submissions on financial reporting, oversight of the governance, risk management process and internal financial and non-financial controls, external and internal audit functions and statutory and regulatory compliance of the company.
+The audit committee is a committee of the board.
+In addition to specific statutory responsibilities to shareholders in terms of the Companies Act, it assists the board by advising and making submissions on financial reporting, overseeing the governance, risk management process and internal financial and non-financial controls, external and internal audit functions as well as statutory and regulatory compliance of the company.
+For the review period, the committee complied with the requirements of King IV™.

 Terms of reference

-The audit committee has adopted formal terms of reference that were reviewed during the year and approved by the board of directors, and has executed its duties in the past financial year in line with these terms of reference.
+The committee has formal terms of reference that were reviewed during the year and approved by the board.
+It has executed its duties in the period in line with these terms of reference.

-The CEO, CFO, chief audit executive, senior financial executives of the group and representatives from the external and internal auditors attend committee meetings.
-The internal and external auditors have unrestricted access to the audit committee.
+The CEO, CFO, chief audit executive, senior financial executives of the group and representatives from the external auditors attend committee meetings.
+The internal and external auditors have unrestricted access to the committee.

-The audit committee held five scheduled meetings during the year, with attendance shown below:
+The committee held five scheduled meetings during the year, with attendance shown below:

 |29 May 2017||All present|

-In executing its statutory duties in the 2017 financial year, the audit committee:
+In executing its statutory duties for the year, the committee:

-- Nominated Ms Radebe, from the audit firm Deloitte & Touche (Deloitte), for appointment.
-In the opinion of the committee, Ms Radebe was independent of the company
+- Nominated Mr Mashifane, from the audit firm Deloitte & Touche (Deloitte), for appointment as lead engagement auditor.
+In the opinion of the committee, Mr Mashifane was independent of the company

 - Determined Deloitte's terms of engagement

-- Believes that the appointment of Deloitte complies with the relevant provisions of the Companies Act, JSE Listings Requirements and King III
+- Believes the appointment of Deloitte complies with the relevant provisions of the Companies Act, JSE Listings Requirements and King IV™

-- Approved non-audit service contracts with Deloitte in accordance with its policy
+- Pre-approved all non-audit service contracts with Deloitte

-In executing its delegated duties and making its assessments (as reflected in its terms of reference), the audit committee obtained feedback from external and internal audit, and based on the processes and assurances obtained, believes the accounting practices are effective.
-Accordingly, the committee fulfilled all its obligations including:
+In executing its delegated duties and making its assessments (as reflected in its terms of reference), the committee obtained feedback from external and internal audit and, based on the processes and assurances obtained, believes the accounting practices are effective.
+Accordingly, the committee fulfilled all its obligations set out below.

-The committee reviewed the consolidated and separate annual financial statements, summarised annual financial statements, preliminary announcements, and short-form announcements and accompanying reports to shareholders and other announcements on the company’s 2017 results to the public.
+The committee reviewed the financial statements, summarised annual financial statements, preliminary announcements, short-form announcements and accompanying reports to shareholders and other announcements on the company's 2018 results to the public.

 - Recommended to the board to engage an external assurance provider on material sustainability issues

-- Reviewed the disclosure of sustainability issues in the integrated report to ensure it is reliable and does not conflict with the financial information
+- Reviewed disclosure of sustainability issues in the integrated and supplementary reports to ensure it is reliable and does not conflict with financial information

-- Recommended the integrated report for approval by the board.
+- Recommended the integrated report to the board for approval

-- Took responsibility for the performance assessment of Mr Semenya, chief audit executive (CAE).
-A formal performance assessment had been performed at the end of the financial year and nothing has come to the attention of the committee indicating that performance has declined
+- Took responsibility for the performance assessment of Ms Putzier, chief audit executive (CAE).
+A formal performance assessment was performed at the end of the financial year and nothing has come to the attention of the committee indicating a decline in performance

 - Approved the internal audit plan and changes to the plan and satisfied itself that the audit plan makes provision for effectively addressing the critical risk areas of the business

-- Reviewed internal audit’s compliance with its charter and considered whether the internal audit function has the necessary resources, budget and standing within PPC to enable it to discharge its functions
+- Reviewed internal audit's compliance with its charter and considered whether the internal audit function has the necessary resources, budget and standing in PPC to discharge its functions

 The committee is an integral component of the risk management process and specifically reviewed: